albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

     }
     ```

-### 🤔 Can we design our classes to automatically prevents the object from going into invalid state?
+### 🤔 Can we design our classes to automatically prevents the object from going into invalid state (finite state machine)?

 **🤔 Please note that this is quite an advance topic and it is understandable if you don't understand and comprehend the examples shown in this section**.